mwang87/q2_metabolomics/README.md

 ```

 # Tutorials
-In this tutorial, we will learn how to analyze metabolomics data using the metabolomics plugin for QIIME 2.
-We will leverage Global Natural Products Social Molecular Networking (GNPS) to make metabolomics data accessible within the QIIME 2 platform.
-We will then investigate the data by running some simple descriptive statistical analyses available through QIIME 2.
+In this tutorial, we will learn how to analyze metabolomics data using the metabolomics plugin for Qiime2.
+We will leverage Global Natural Products Social Molecular Networking ([GNPS](https://gnps.ucsd.edu/ProteoSAFe/static/gnps-splash.jsp)) to make metabolomics data accessible within the Qiime2 platform.
+We will then investigate the data by running some simple descriptive statistical analyses available through Qiime2.

 This tutorial contains two different approaches of analysis with two example data sets, respectively.

-1) Spectrum Count Qualitative Analysis
+* Spectrum Count Qualitative Analysis
-a) Food Cross Sectional Study
+    - Food Cross Sectional Study
-b) Longitudinal Study
+    - Longitudinal Study
-2) Feature Based Quantification Analysis
+* Feature Based Quantification Analysis
-a) Food Cross Sectional Study
+    - Food Cross Sectional Study
-b) Longitudinal Study
+    - Longitudinal Study

 The dataset we will use for this tutorial contains a) cross sectional data from plant or animal sources and b) longitudinal data on the fermentation process of milk to yogurt.

-## 1) Spectrum Count Qualitative Analysis
+## Spectrum Count Qualitative Analysis
-### 1a) Tutorial for Spectrum Count Qualitative Analysis: Food Cross Sectional Study
+### Tutorial for Spectrum Count Qualitative Analysis: Food Cross Sectional Study

 In this tutorial, we will learn how to analyze metabolomics data using spectrum count qualitative analysis.
 The dataset we will use for this tutorial contains cross sectional data from plant or animal sources.

 Before you submit your files to GNPS, navigate to the folder, where your raw data and manifest.csv file is located:

-`cd MSV000082820/`
+`cd MSV000082820/ `

 Now activate your qiime2 conda environment by typing:

 `source activate qiime2-2018.6`

-Submit your raw data files to mass spectral molecular networking using [GNPS](https://gnps.ucsd.edu/ProteoSAFe/static/gnps-splash.jsp):

-Now we are ready to start using QIIME 2 commands with our data.
+Now we are ready to start using qiime2 commands with our data.
 For the first step, we will use the gnps-clustering method to perform GNPS mass spectral network analysis:

 ```
 qiime metabolomics import_gnpsnetworkingclustering \
   --p-manifest manifest.csv \
   --p-credentials credentials.json \
-  --o-feature-table feature
+  --o-feature-table categorical_ms2
 ```

-Provide the name of your manifest.csv file, your GNPS username and password.
-Once the GNPS network analysis is finished, you will find the GNPS bucket table/feature table in .qza format within the directory you are currently in directory you specified.
-Your job will appear in your job list at gnps.ucsd.edu once the files are loaded into GNPS where you can then track progress.
+Provide the name of your manifest.csv file, your GNPS credentials file.
+Once the GNPS network analysis is finished, you will find the GNPS feature table in .qza format within the directory you are currently in directory you specified.
+Your job will appear in your job list at [GNPS](https://gnps.ucsd.edu/ProteoSAFe/jobs.jsp) once the files are loaded into GNPS where you can then track progress.

-We will now rename your GNPS feature table to something more descriptive “catagorical_ms2.qza”

-`mv feature.qza catagorical_ms2.qza`

 To generate visual and tabular summaries of your feature table, you can use the qiime [feature-table summarize](https://docs.qiime2.org/2018.2/plugins/available/feature-table/summarize/) function whilst staying in the output folder:

 ```
 qiime feature-table summarize \
-  --i-table catagorical_ms2.qza \
+  --i-table categorical_ms2.qza \
   --o-visualization table.qzv  \
   --m-sample-metadata-file metadata.txt
 ```